 Your generosity funds safe spaces, education, and economic freedom for girls across Tanzania.

-We are feminist and youth lead organisation advancing education, dignity and economic power for girls and young women in Tanzania.
+We are feminist organisation working to advancing education, dignity and wellness of girls and young women in rural communities in Tanzania.

 We are a youth- and women-led feminist organization based in Tanzania, committed to advancing gender equality and educational justice.
 We create safe spaces, promote access to education, drive economic empowerment, support survivors of gender-based violence, and amplify girls' and young women's voices to influence policies and systems.